 14. Dropped 3rd strike rule will be enforced for 12U and up ages.
 This rule is not in effect for 10U.

 15. No pitching restrictions.
 There is a one time re-entry for a pitcher.
 If the pitcher is being re-entered or any new pitcher is going to enter the game mid-inning she is allowed two pitches and the game will commence, if done at the top or bottom of an inning, she will be allowed 4 pitches.

 16. Stealing: Stealing can be done once the ball leaves the pitchers hand for all ages.

 17. There are only 5-minutes in between games, so please vacate your dugout area as quickly as possible.
 If you are going to have a team meeting, please do so off the field, so games can stay on time.

 18. Dugouts are for coaches and players only.
 4 Coaches maximum allowed.
 If there are more than four coaches the umpire will ask the head coach to remove one of the coaches (if you have co-coaches please designate who will be in charge for a particular game).
 An umpire will only speak with the head coach on any contested calls.
 If the dugout does not comply the game will be forfeited 7-0.
 All players must be in the dugout area at all times, except the on-deck batter.
 Helmets must be worn at all times while outside of the dugout when your team is up to bat, including any player coaches.

 19. Team roster/waivers must be turned in prior to your first game, if rosters are not turned in prior to your first game your team will forfeit.
 Any player that does not have a signed waiver will not be allowed to play.
-If a player is deemed to be too old based on the 2011 age requirements (ask if you are unsure) your team will forfeit and the player will not be able to play.
+If a player is deemed to be too old based on current age rules (ask if you are unsure) your team will forfeit and the player will not be able to play.
 Please keep copies of birth certificates with you, no need to turn them in, unless a player’s age is contested.